« Previous Page

 large blood vessel (aorta) that carries blood from the heart.

-Figure 3 shows a
+Figure 3 shows an

-narrowed and abnormal aorta from the buildup of calcium and fat (cholesterol)
+MRA of a narrowed and abnormal aorta from the buildup of calcium and fat (cholesterol)

 in the inner lining of the artery, often called "hardening of the arteries"